 A purchase order is a commercial source document that is issued by a business’ purchasing department when placing an order with its vendors or suppliers.
-The document indicates the details on the items that are to be purchased such as the types of good, quantity, and its price.
+The document indicates the details on the items that are to be purchased, such as the types of goods, quantity, and price.
 In simple terms, it is the contract drafted by the buyer when purchasing goods from the seller.

 Steps in Ordering

 Before sending out the purchase order to the supplier, the first step is to create a purchase requisition.
 This is a document issued within the company to the purchasing department to keep track of the goods ordered.

 The purchase requisition also helps the company keep an account of their expenses.
 The PO is created only after the purchase requisition is approved by the authorized manager.